 In the past we have had a number of family pets including 2 dogs, a chinchilla, sugar gliders and hedgehogs.
-Currently, we have one dog and one African pygmy hedgehog and a goldfish.
+Currently, we have one dog and two African pygmy hedgehog and a goldfish.
 Children have appropriate contact with these animals.

 I have a large garden designed for children's exploration and discovery.
 There is a climbing frame and mud kitchen, trampoline and sandpit, a safe pond where we have watched dragon flies emerge and often check for frogs.
 There is a wealth of other spaces and play equipment.
 Children are able to play inside or outside as they choose in all weathers if they choose.

 When possible we go for walks to the park, woods or to town.

 I enjoy music and encourage children to join in songs, music and dance.
 I particularly use songs with actions by Fischy music which encourage children's social and emotional development.

 My home is organised so children can play independently, there are spaces for role play and craft activities which children can access independently or with adult support.
 Currently, we spend a lot of time in the kitchen where the children help to bake and prepare meals.
 Activities like this are not just enjoyable but introduce mathematical concepts, improve dexterity and help the children develop a greater cultural capital.